syakirharis25/workers/README.md

 (carry on from the level of House of Lords),
-111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her every 10 years annual pension
+111,000 grams of silver in form of `toilet service` as his or her annual pension, and at least 12,000 electrum coins that consists of at least 30,000 grams of pure gold as his or her pension for every 10 years
 ```

 For the company workers under the supervision of `Vir Triumphalis`: